Hyuga-Tsukui/plamo-translate-nvim/README.md

 - 🔤 Translate selected text directly in Neovim
 - 📺 Real-time translation display with streaming output
+- 📝 Buffer-based translation results for easy text manipulation
 - 🔄 Automatic server management
 - 🎯 Simple visual selection workflow

+## Why Buffer-Based Translation?

+Unlike simple popup notifications, this plugin displays translation results in a dedicated buffer, allowing you to:

+- **Copy and paste** translated text easily
+- **Edit and refine** translations as needed
+- **Navigate** through long translations with Vim motions
+- **Search** within translation results using `/` and `?`
+- **Save** translations to files for future reference
+- **Use Vim's powerful text manipulation** features on translated content

+This approach integrates translation seamlessly into your existing Vim/Neovim workflow.

 ## Requirements